How to Change/Disable Netflix Button on NVIDIA Shield Remote

 Press and hold the ‘Netflix’ button on your Shield TV remote.

-The button’s system name appears underneath the Add Buttons line.
 Don’t worry that it doesn’t say ‘Netflix.’
 This is just how the Shield internally refers to it.

-At this point, you may get a popup like the one below implying that this is a Pro feature.
-While Button Mapper does have special features that are only available to Pro users, simply remapping or disabling a button isn’t one of them.
+While Button Mapper has special features only available to Pro users, simply remapping or disabling a button isn’t one of them.

 Pro Feature